 Students have access to a well-balanced DOE lunch menu that incorporates a salad bar with fresh fruit and vegetables.
 The Upper School cafeteria is also equipped with a demonstration kitchen where students can learn to prepare different healthy foods.

-Our vegetable garden, created with significant input from parents, allows students to harvest fresh fruit and vegetables on a seasonal basis.
-Students have opportunities throughout the year to plant fresh vegetables and herbs and harvest items from the garden.
+Our Upper School vegetable garden, created with significant input from parents, allows students to harvest fresh food on a seasonal basis.
+Students have opportunities throughout the year to plant vegetables and herbs and harvest items from the garden.
 Classroom teachers teach students the importance of healthy eating by making recipes from the garden.
 Students in upper grades work with our Parent Association Board to donate food from the garden to a local food pantry.
 The plans for Lower School include creating a school garden during Phase II of its building renovations.

 To provide additional experiential learning opportunities, students attend field trips and performances as an extension of the school’s curriculum.
 Some of these take place at school, and others off-site.
 Examples include:

 TCCS values creating change agents for a better tomorrow.
 Our student council is elected by the student body and allows them to use their voice to advocate for issues that affect our school and global community.
 Our student council conducts elections, plans field trips and special events and assists with school-wide initiatives.

 Twice a year, our Parent Association facilitates a community service project where students from grades 4 and 5 harvest food from the TCCS garden and donate it to a local food pantry.